Released: May 2016

 Kai-Lung Hui (Hong Kong University of Science and Technology)

-Anthony Vance (Brigham Young University)
+Anthony Vance (Temple University)

 The security of digital assets has grown from being the concern of a few technologists to an issue that impacts society at large in virtually every sector, including government, business, and healthcare.
 This general trend is mirrored in the pages of MIS Quarterly.
 Although the importance of securing digital assets was recognized as early as the journal’s second year of publication (Halloran et al. 1978), research on security was relatively sparse until the last decade which has seen a marked increase of published articles on the topic.